 P.G.Cert.
 Enterprise and Network Management, Sheffield Hallam University Business School

 I have provided leadership in a variety of collaborative online projects, currently including curation of the ScoCyc database of Streptomyces metabolic pathways, and in the past managing the development of the online Journal of International Wildlife Law and Policy, and working for the Open University as an Associate Lecturer and Team Leader in piloting their first online course.
 I also provided technical leadership to the European Crop Wild Relative Diversity Assessment and Conservation Forum, and was responsible for database design and development of the forum's Crop Wild Relative Information System CWRIS, an online database of the Crop Wild Relatives of Europe and the Mediterranean.

-I have worked as a consultant for a variety of international management consultancy companies and public sector organisations through my own consultancy business, providing technical leadership in large-scale data integration projects.
+I have worked as a consultant for a variety of international management consultancy companies and public sector organisations through my own consultancy business, providing technical leadership in some of the UK's largest-scale data integration projects.

 Word-usage in my recent publications: